nehalsoni06/VSD_RISC-V_Internship/Task2/readme.md

 ## Overview

+Software modelling and verification are essential steps in the digital design workflow.
+Before implementing a design in hardware, its functionality is first represented and tested using software models.
+This helps identify errors early and ensures that the intended behavior is preserved throughout the design process.

-Software models are commonly used as reference specifications before hardware implementation.
-These models are verified and analyzed to ensure correct functionality.
-In this task, Spike Simulator is used to understand RISC-V program execution and debugging, followed by verification of a Ring Counter program using both GCC and the RISC-V GCC compiler.
+In this task, Spike Simulator is used to explore the execution and debugging of RISC-V programs at the instruction level.
+Additionally, a Ring Counter software model is compiled and verified using both the native GCC compiler and the RISC-V GCC toolchain to demonstrate architecture-independent functionality.

 ---